MartinSandstrom/StreamCo/README.md

 #### Testing

 There is always more test to be written, I would not consider a component on a webpage finished without a selenium like test running the expected scenarios.
+Building more react-tests with jest could also be needed.

 #### Two endpoints

-If the solution would change to ask an api for data, the REST way would be to have two separate resources for movies and series.
-That would scale better as we go against looking at a specific movie or series.
+If the solution would change to ask an api for data, the more "REST" way would be to have two separate resources for movies and series.
+That would scale better as we go against looking at a specific movie or series (api/series/:id).

 #### Reactstrap